rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 - Error 3: Lower the dumbbell only halfway (Class D/3)
 - Error 4: Throw the hips to the front (Class E/4)

 Our model trained on the data, using 6 features found by Correlation-based Feature Selection (CFS), calculated from this same data, gave an accuracy score of: 99.9 %.
-An *almost* perfect prediction result!
+An *almost* perfect prediction result.

 (A model using 17 features found by CFS calculated from the full research data found this subset too simple for it, at an accuracy score of 100%.)